-Exclusion for combat pay
+Exclusion for combat zone compensation

-Gross income does not include certain combat pay of members of the Armed Forces (sec.
+Gross income does not include certain combat zone compensation of members of the Armed Forces (sec.
 112).
 If enlisted personnel serve in a combat zone during any part of any month, military pay for that month is excluded from gross income.
 In addition, if enlisted personnel are hospitalized as a result of injuries, wounds, or disease incurred in a combat zone, military pay for that month is also excluded from gross income; this exclusion is limited, however, to hospitalization during any part of any month beginning not more than two years after the end of combat in the zone.
-In the case of commissioned officers, these exclusions from income are limited to \$500 per month of military pay.
+In the case of commissioned officers, these exclusions from income are limited to the maximum enlisted amount of military pay.

-Income tax withholding does not apply to military pay for any month in which an employee (whether enlisted personnel or commissioned officer) is entitled to the exclusion from income for combat pay (sec.
+Income tax withholding does not apply to military pay to the extent that an employee (whether enlisted personnel or commissioned officer) is entitled to the exclusion from income for combat pay (sec.
 3401(a)(1)).